 3. Life is instantaneous arising here and now.

 The past is only memory, the future does not exist; both past and future occur in our minds in the present moment.
 And the present moment cannot be found.
 Time and being are not-two.
 What we imagine or construct in our minds is interpretation and not reality.
-If we understand how time is both instantaneous and continuous flow, we can directly experience inter-connectedness with the whole universe and let go of fretting about the past or worry about the future.
+If we understand how time is both instantaneous and continuous flow, we can directly experience inter-connectedness with the whole universe and let go of fretting about the past or worrying about the future.

 4. Practise zazen regularly, as it is itself reality, balance and wholeness.